skip to main

 • How much will I pay to use the express lanes?

-• Who can use the express lanes for free?
+• Who can use the I-77 South Express Lanes for free?

-Emergency vehicles, Charlotte Area Transit System, or CATS, registered CATS carpool and motorcycles can use the express lanes toll-free.
+Emergency vehicles, Charlotte Area Transit System, or CATS/MPTA, registered CATS carpool and HOV +3 (Carpooling) can use the express lanes toll-free.
+A discount program for low-income residents will also be established.

 Unlike taxation, only drivers who use the express lanes will be charged.
 Drivers are given the option to pay to use the express lanes if they want more reliable travel times.
 Drivers may choose to pay the toll and use the express lanes for part or all of their trip or use the general-purpose lanes at no charge.